src-d/style-analyzer/lookout/style/typos/research/README.md

 ## Data preparation

-A set of scripts for data preparation are available:
+Several scripts for data preparation are available:

 1. Data filtering - in the given dataset leave only identifiers which have all their tokens inside the given vocabulary.